 Which is a million times easier than trying to change the color of the sky. 😉

 I want to hear from you!
 Have you ever found yourself setting goals you don’t have control over?
-If you’re setting controllable goals for the coming year, share them in the comments below so you have some public accountability!
+If you’re setting controllable goals, tell me about them so I can high five you!